-The participants underwent first the "healing the healers" session, whereby the healers were the first to be healed through a one-on-one self-healing session with Coach Tomas Batalla.
+The participants underwent first the "healing the healers" session, where the healers had a one-on-one self-healing session with Coach Tomas Batalla.

 The three (3) facilitators then lectured the participants on how to become a PFA provider, the different activities involved and a video presentation on the correct way to be a good PFA provider.